💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 Law requires certainty.

-Treating AI output as legal guidance is not efficiency.
+Treating AI output as legal authority is exposure.

 Assistance is appropriate.